davonbl/davonbl-portfolio-v2/README.md

-# davon-blanks-react-portfolio
+# davonbl-portfolio-v2

 I. About

-This is an upcoming portfolio site where its visual is simliar to my current portfolio website, expect that the code base is mostly in React and is responsive.
+This is an second version of my portfolio site where the code base is mostly in React and is responsive.
+It showcases my recent and upcoming projects, and provides contact information for those who want to reach out.

 II.
 Technologies